 - ’Data to recover’ is the number of bytes that will be restored from this slice.
 The number is equal to ’Backed up’ because it was a Full Backup (if it was an Incremental slice these numbers would differ).

-The size of the .tib file is usually less than ’Backed up’ because Acronis True Image uses its own compression.
+The size of the .tib (or .tibx) file is usually less than ’Backed up’ because Acronis True Image uses its own compression.